crispab/everytoncounts/carbonguide.md

 * How dirty your region's electricity is.
 See [ElectricityMap.org](https://www.electricitymap.org).
 Green is good, brown/black is bad.
 * How much meat you eat (especially beef)

-Think about it, and just pick a number.
-Now you have a concrete goal: **get that number down to zero!**
+Think about it, and just pick a number that feels roughly right.
+Now you have a concrete goal: **get that number down to zero!** (or less)

 ## 2. Reduce what you can
 There are a lot of things you can do to reduce your direct footprint, but these things generally have the biggest impact: